akaron/kubeadm_aws/ansible/example/steps.md

-Replace the `k8s.apicat.xyz` to your own domain (also check the yaml files before you run)
+Replace the `apicat.xyz` to your own domain (also check the yaml files before you run)
 # nginx ingress controller
 (already done in ansible script)
 ```